Culture Change and Person Centered Care: The Challenges of Implementation

 Presently, “direct care jobs have few skill requirements, minimal selectivity in hiring, cursory initial orientation and on the job training, low wages and benefits and supervision focused on completion of defined tasks.”3 This description is accurate of direct care workers in skilled and non-skilled home care, those working in assisted living communities, in nursing homes and in hospitals and is fueled by the idea of a “low road” enterprise.

-Called I Love Lucy’s Famous Chocolate Scene (view below), this is a funny, but simple example of a low road enterprise.
-Today, fast food restaurants like McDonald’s and Burger King may be considered low road enterprises.
+If you remember watching I Love Lucy’s Famous Chocolate Scene this is a funny, but simple example of a low-road enterprise.
+Today, fast food restaurants like McDonald’s and Burger King may be considered low road enterprises even though wages are now more competitive with other jobs.

 While healthcare may be considered a low road enterprise, the differentiation is that most low road enterprise positions tend to be unsatisfying.
 For many individuals who work in healthcare and have a desire to serve, the work is extremely satisfying.
 This differentiation presents an opportunity for health care companies and employers who are willing to invest in employee education and training to focus on culture change and person-centered care and to succeed.